batmosphere/IR_Assignment/Assignment 2/Readme.md

 Run `python helper.py` to generate to start the algorithm.
 The file name for the corpus is mentioned here.

+GraphRank.txt contains the nodes and their respective Page rank

+GraphData.txt contains an edge list showing the nodes adn their respective connections.

 Run `python graph.py` to see the graphical output.